FilmDistrict

 FilmDistrict Distribution LLC was an American independent motion picture company based in Los Angeles.
-It specialized in acquisitions, distribution, production, and financing.
-It was founded in September 2010 by Bob Berney and Peter Schlessel in partnership with Graham King and Timothy Headington.
+It specialized in acquisitions, distribution, short film production, and financing.
+It was founded on August 30, 2010 by Bob Berney and Peter Schlessel in partnership with Graham King and Timothy Headington.
+The production and film financing operations of FilmDistrict Distribution (FDD) were discontinued and have been managed by Focus Features since 2014.
+What remains of Film District Distribution today is its independent short film production and film agency, specializing in acquisitions and film adaptations.

-FilmDistrict's releases were distributed by Sony Pictures Home Entertainment for home media, with the exception of Red Dawn, which was released on home media by 20th Century Fox Home Entertainment.
+FilmDistrict's releases were distributed by Sony Pictures Home Entertainment for home media, with the exception of Red Dawn, which was released on home media by MGM Home Entertainment firstly through 20th Century Fox Home Entertainment and then through Warner Bros.
+Discovery Home Entertainment.
 FilmDistrict was merged into Focus Features in 2014.
 Soul Surfer, Looper, Evil Dead and Pompeii were retained by TriStar Pictures after 2014.